 Fairmont State University will host the 2016 Governor’s Honors Academy on its main campus in Fairmont through July 16.

-The three-week residential program is administered by the West Virginia Department of Education and the Arts, which also assists with in-kind support.
+About 200 high school juniors will participate in the three-week residential program administered by the West Virginia Department of Education and the Arts, which also assists with in-kind support.
 Dr. J. Robert Baker, Director of the Honors Program at FSU, will serve as dean.
-The theme of the 2015 GHA is “The Sustainable Life.”
+The theme of the 2016 GHA is “Our Life in Common.”